sandboxie-plus/Sandboxie/CONTRIBUTING.md

 4. Donate with cryptocurrencies <br>
 In order to arrange custom payments with cryptocurrencies, please get in touch by [email](https://xanasoft.com/contact/).

+In case of issues with your refund request, please get in touch by [email](https://xanasoft.com/contact/) with the full name and order ID.

 ## Non-monetary contributions

-Contributor certificates do not expire and are available to all people who open meaningful [pull requests](https://docs.github.com/articles/creating-a-pull-request) or provide continued support to the [Sandboxie-docs](https://github.com/sandboxie-plus/sandboxie-docs) / [Sandboxie](https://github.com/sandboxie-plus/Sandboxie) repositories.
+Contributor certificates do not expire (regardless of how many PCs you own) and are available to all people who open meaningful [pull requests](https://docs.github.com/articles/creating-a-pull-request) or provide continued support to the [Sandboxie-docs](https://github.com/sandboxie-plus/sandboxie-docs) / [Sandboxie](https://github.com/sandboxie-plus/Sandboxie) repositories.

 For example: